ZhexiongLiu/Nasdaq-ITCH-5.0/README.md

-# Nasdaq-ITCH-5.0-VWAP
+# Nasdaq-ITCH-5.0
-This project parses the NASDAQ ITCH 5.0 data and output the volume-weighted average price (VWAP) for each stock at every trading hour.
+This project parses the NASDAQ ITCH 5.0 data and output the volume-weighted average price for each stock at every trading hour.

 Please make sure users have installed Python2 with the packages `gzip`, `struct`, `datetime`, `os`, and `pandas`.